Easy A: Sequel/spin-off

-It was announced on June 20, 2019, that a spin-off film of Easy A is in development, which will be written and directed by Bert V. Royal.
+It was announced on June 20, 2019, that a spin-off film of Easy A is in development, which would be written and directed by Bert V. Royal.
 Further confirmation of the film came in 2021, with Aly Michalka stating: "There are talks that there might be a sequel.
 That actually is semi real. ...
 It would be kind of like a new retelling but you'd see some of the characters from the original come back into the story."